Multistate Conservation Grant

 Fiscal Year 2018 The National Fish Habitat Board is working to support activities of Fish Habitat Partnerships that will help to achieve four of the objectives in the National Fish Habitat Action Plan: 1) achieve measurable habitat conservation results through strategic actions of Fish Habitat Partnerships; 2) broaden the community of support for fish habitat conservation; 3) fill gaps in the National Fish Habitat Assessment and its associated database, and 4) communicate the conservation outcomes produced collectively by Fish Habitat Partnerships.
 The Archery Trade Association and Responsive Management are currently working together on a small-scale retention and reactivation study involving five to seven states; this project will test email message themes and accompanying images that encourage new and lapsed bowhunters to renew their hunting licenses.
 The project also tests two strategies for the timing of reactivation emails sent to bowhunters.
 Comparing the results among the themes and timing strategies (as well as to a control group that gets no emails) will help determine the most effective themes and strategies for future efforts.
 Data from a subsequent survey of bowhunters in each state will be used to generate profiles of distinct bowhunter groups by age, experience level, background, motivation, and other factors relating to the pathway to participation.
 The American Sportfishing Association and Southwick Associates are working on a project that will establish baseline measures for the effectiveness of local fishing events and provide goals and recommendations for improving local recruitment efforts.
 This project will provide insights for improving angler recruitment events.
 It will identify event participants who had not fished before and then assess the percentage of beginners who have fished on their own since the event or need follow-up support.
 Lastly, it will provide confidential results back to each event organizer, with combined statistics provided as a baseline to track effectiveness and identify improvements for other event organizers to adopt.

-Fiscal Year 2019 The University of Georgia Research Foundation Inc. will be conducting research to provide an initial assessment of the pathogenic potential of West Nile Virus (WNV) to negatively affect wild turkey and northern bobwhite populations.
+Fiscal Year 2019 (1) The University of Georgia Research Foundation Inc. continues work conducting research to provide an initial assessment of the pathogenic potential of West Nile Virus (WNV) to negatively affect wild turkey and northern bobwhite populations.
 Data generated from this research will provide technical diagnostic guidance and justifications for more complex field studies to better understand and document actual population effects in these species.
 Currently, wildlife agencies from at least a dozen states are planning to collect and submit blood for this study in response to concerns related to the potential impacts of WNV on ruffed grouse, wild turkeys and other game birds.
 Experimental data are needed to reveal estimated proportions of birds that may be dying in the wild, as well as show possible compromised health in survivors.
-The American Bird Conservancy will work to survey and analyze all state, Federal, Non-profit groups and other large scale ( e.g., statewide or ecoregion) grassland conservation programs on private and public lands and will organize two Grassland Conservation Flyway meetings.
+(2) The American Bird Conservancy is continuing work to survey and analyze all state, Federal, Non-profit groups and other large scale ( e.g., statewide or ecoregion) grassland conservation programs on private and public lands and will organize two Grassland Conservation Flyway meetings.
 North American Grassland ecosystems have experienced persistent, long-term erosion in both quantity and quality.
 Threats such as agricultural intensification, invasive species, climate change, energy development, urbanization, and other development continue to take their toll.
-The Grassland Conservation Program’s Gap Analysis work in this grant will result in a spatially referenced Geographic Information System database of current grassland conservation efforts across states, regions, and within flyways to build conservation strategies.
+The Grassland Conservation Programs Gap Analysis work in this grant will result in a spatially referenced Geographic Information System database of current grassland conservation efforts across states, regions, and within flyways to build conservation strategies.
 The Gap Analysis information will directly feed into the Flyway meetings to develop concrete strategies and funding mechanisms to address identified needs.
-The Wildlife Management Institute (WMI) will be working on a project to address problems that result from the current approach used to gather Harvest Information Program (HIP) data for migratory bird hunters.
+(3) The Wildlife Management Institute (WMI) is continuing work on a project to address problems that result from the current approach used to gather Harvest Information Program (HIP) data for migratory bird hunters.
 Most problems arise from third-party data entry errors.
 The Association of Fish and Wildlife Agencies’ (Association) Harvest Information Work Group (HIWG) recommended a pilot project be undertaken to evaluate solutions.
 WMI has developed a model for collecting HIP data that eliminates the primary cause of problems (third-party data entry) and maintains secure data entry and interface between the states' license databases and the centralized database used by the Fish and Wildlife Service to select hunter samples.
 WMI will work with the HIWG to identify a minimum of four and maximum of eight states that have volunteered to participate in a pilot project to improve the accuracy of HIP data by eliminating third-party data entry.
 The project will include states with large and small numbers of migratory bird hunters and states in each flyway and region.

 Related Federal Grants